 Security is a top priority at Travis Heights Elementary, and we need parents to follow the protocols just as much as the teachers and students.
-When entering the school, everyone must enter through the front doors and check in the front office .
-Do not enter through the side doors by the chicken coop.
+When entering the school, everyone must enter through the front doors and check in the front office.
+Do not enter through the side doors.
 Often when parents are running late, they will ask someone to hold a side door open for them or ask a child that is inside to open the door.
 PLEASE do not do this.
 It’s important we set the example for following rules intended for every child’s safety.

-If parents plan to stay at school/volunteer or have arrived late and wish to drop off their child, they MUST check in at the office to receive a visitor/volunteer sticker .
+If parents plan to stay at school/volunteer or have arrived late and wish to drop off their child, they MUST check in at the office where the ID will be checked and a visitor/volunteer sticker given.
 During the school day, children who need to be outside the classroom (ex: to see the school nurse) usually travel in pairs.
 Additionally, there are security cameras at access points to the school and doors require a badge for entry.
 Always raise any concern you have about security to the main office.

 While it may be inconvenient at times to follow these rules, remember that these are in place to protect your child, and keep all students and staff safe.